Skip to main content

 Harvest and Storage

-Damage can be caused by rough handling, desiccation and chilling (<40°F).
+Damage can be caused by rough handling, desiccation, and chilling (<40°F).
 Cooling can be accomplished by rinsing in 55°F water, but foliage should be dried completely prior to packing.
 Maintenance of clean growing conditions, free from mud splash, enables some growers to avoid contact with water.
 Basil should then be stored at temperatures above 54°F.